Equipped for Making.

 The coffee shop offers a good seasonal range of sandwiches, jacket potatoes, and superb hot meals you can choose from on the day.
 Gluten-free and vegetarian options are available.
 If you have specific dietary requirements or allergies, just let them know.

-Back in the workshop, there's tea, coffee, and bottled water on hand throughout the day (and probably biscuits!)
+Back in the workshop, there's tea, coffee, and bottled water on hand throughout the day.
+And probably biscuits.

 Tutors